 AP, CAPE Students

 Scholarship funding of up to CI$7,000 is available to Caymanian students who are going into their final two years of studying Advance Placements (AP).
 Caymanian students taking the Caribbean Advanced Proficiency Examinations (CAPE) get both of their final two years of tuition paid in full (up to CI$14,000 per year).
-However, since CAPE is not currently offered in any school in Cayman, the student must find a school in the Caribbean to take these courses, and they must make the case for why they cannot take A Levels in Cayman instead.
+However, since only one or two schools in Cayman offer some units of CAPE, the student must find a school in the Caribbean to complete the course, and they must make the case for why they cannot take A Levels in Cayman instead.
 The Scholarship Secretariat will not pay a scholarship for a course that is an alternative, but equivalent in terms of academics, if that course can be taken in Cayman.

 BTEC Diploma Students